cmd410/alike/README.md

 1. Get source code by cloning this repository or downloading as zip
 1. Open directory where the source code is in terminal and run `nimble build` (yeah, you'll need to have nimble installed first)
-1. After succeful build the binaries will be in `./bin` folder, you can run them
+1. After successful build the binaries will be in `./bin` folder, you can run them

 ## Usage